IBM-Cloud/docs/services/networksecuritygroups/index.md

 ###Assigning Instances

-Select virtual server or virtual server group instances to which you want to assign the security group.
+Select virtual server instances or virtual server groups to which you want to assign the security group.

 ####Assign Virtual Server Instances

+**Note:** Select only virtual server instances that are not part of a virtual server group.
+If you select an instance that is part of a virtual server group, subsequent assign/unassign operations for virtual server groups can become unstable.

 1. Select **Assigned Instances**.
 ![](images/assign_vm.png)